Teaching AI Interactively: An Experience Report in Higher Education: Conclusion

 \section{Conclusion}

-This study demonstrates that redesigning instructional time can meaningfully improve students’ experiences in introductory AI courses without compromising academic rigor.
-By replacing primarily lecture-based class sessions with interactive, unplugged, and collaborative activities, while keeping the assignments and learning objectives unchanged, we observed higher student attendance, stronger perceptions that assessments measured understanding, and greater overall course effectiveness, alongside comparable grades and self-reported learning outcomes.
+This pilot provides promising initial evidence that redesigning instructional time can meaningfully improve students’ experiences in introductory AI courses.
+By replacing primarily lecture-based class sessions with interactive, unplugged, and collaborative activities, we observed higher student attendance, stronger perceptions that assessments measured understanding, and greater overall course effectiveness.
 Embodied activities, a close alignment between in-class and out-of-class work, and proactive instructional support built engagement, confidence, and a sense of progress with challenging AI concepts in our students.
-These results show that in-class instructional design plays a critical role in shaping how students interpret difficulty, value coursework, and see themselves as capable learners in AI.
+These results suggest that in-class instructional design plays a critical role in shaping how students interpret difficulty, value coursework, and see themselves as capable learners in AI.
+Future work should examine whether these effects hold at scale and across more diverse institutional contexts.

-\begin{acks} This project is supported by National Science Foundation under Grant No. 2247790 and Grant No. 2112532.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{acks}